 Posted 6 December 2017 by Sal

 The reason that you are aware of the sense of self dissolving now and not before, is exactly that.
 You were not aware of it then.
-Everyone has spontaneous moments of holidays, or moments of no self, in fact many times each day, but there is no knowing, or cognition, of it.
-That is why I say that a holiday is not about having no thoughts, or experiencing peace, (even though that happens), - it is about knowing.
+Everyone has spontaneous moments of holidays, moments of no self.
+In fact, many times each day, but there is no knowing, or cognition, of it.
+That is why I say that a holiday is not about having no thoughts or experiencing peace (even though that happens)—it is about knowing.
 A holiday is knowing who you are, prior to the thought of a 'self'.

-Fortunately, there is nothing you can to about any of it.
+Fortunately, there is nothing you can do about any of it.
 You didn't choose to want to come to know truth or liberation.
-You didn't choose to work with Sal.
+You didn't choose to work with me.
 You didn't choose to have a holiday.
-And you are not choosing this fear, or the fact of it happening or not happening as long as it will or won't.
+And you are not choosing this fear.
+It will happen (or not happen) for as long as it does (or doesn't).